 - Season with salt.
 Do keep in mind that while cooking suran, some salt was added.

-- Bring the curry to a boil.
-Once the curry comes to a boil, then switch off the flame.
+- Bring the curry to a gentle boil or simmer on a low to medium-low heat.
+Once the curry comes to a gentle boil, then turn off the heat.

 Making tempering

 - In a tadka pan or a small frying pan, heat 1 tablespoon coconut oil.
-Keep the flame to a low and add ½ teaspoon mustard seeds.
+Keep the heat to a low and add ½ teaspoon mustard seeds.

 - Let the mustard seeds crackle.

-- Then add 1 to 2 red chilies and 10 to 12 curry leaves.
+- Then add 1 to 2 red chilies (seeds removed) and 10 to 12 curry leaves.
 Fry till the red chilies change color.
 Do not burn them.

 - Next add ¼ teaspoon methi seeds which have been slightly crushed in a mortar-pestle.